patrikhermansson/hann/README.md

 HNSW organizes data into multiple layers of a proximity graph, which allows fast approximate nearest neighbor searches by greedily traversing the graph from top to bottom.

-The index can be configured using these parameters:
+The index has the following parameters:

 - **M**: Controls the maximum number of neighbor connections per node.
-Higher values improve accuracy but increase memory and indexing time (typical range: 5–48; recommended default: 16).
+Higher values improve accuracy but increase memory and indexing time (typical range: 5–48).
-- **Ef (search parameter)**: Defines search breadth during insertion and searching.
-Higher values improve accuracy but increase computational cost (typical range: 10–200; recommended default: 100).
+- **Ef**: Defines search breadth during insertion and searching.
+Higher values improve accuracy but increase computational cost (typical range: 10–200).

 #### PQIVF Index